AniList/ApiV2-GraphQL-Docs/book/graphql.md

 {% endmethod %}

 <div class='flash'>
-Note that we've left the $id variable in the query but not included it in our variables array. <br>
+Note that we've left the $id variable in the query but have not included it in our variables array. <br>
 This is valid and the AniList GraphQL server will simply ignore any variables in the query that are not included in the variables object. <br>
 This can allow you to make more complex and flexible queries without the need to modify the query string directly.
 </div>